ben-willis/grey-jcr/README.md

 #### Stopping the app
 To stop the app run `docker-compose down`.

+#### Updating the app
+If you make any changes to any config or any of the source code you will need to run `docker-compose build` to rebuild the images

 ## Tests
 There are currently some tests in the test directory but how to run them has yet to be defined.